Teen Alcohol and Drug Use

 Personal risk factors

 - Temperament and personality.
 Rebelliousness, resisting authority, feelings of failure, and not having close relationships may lead a teen to use substances.
-Teens also seek sensations and tend to take risks.3

 - Certain health problems.
 Teens who have untreated attention deficit hyperactivity disorder (ADHD), conduct disorder, depression or long-term depressed feelings (dysthymia), post-traumatic stress disorder, or an anxiety disorder are more likely to use alcohol or drugs.
 Alcohol and drugs may make these conditions worse.